-HE310/WS315 Holistic Views of Women's Health 3 credits This course examines current women's health issues throughout the life span in the holistic view.
+IH310/WS315 Integrative Women's Health 3 credits This course examines current women's health issues throughout the life span in the integrative/holistic view.
 Discuss the impact of women's health on family, community, and society.
-The life-span will be divided into three stages: reproductive, pre-reproductive, and post-reproductive with emphasis on various human relations that co-occur with women's integration of mind, body, and spirit.
+The life-span will be divided into three stages: reproductive, pre-reproductive, and postreproductive with emphasis on various human relations that co-occur with women's integration of mind, body, and spirit.
 Encourage learners to closely examine their current health behaviors and attitudes.

-HE320 Alternative Healing Methods 3 credits

-Provides the foundation on which students can develop an awareness of the various forms of alternative healing options.
-Students will cover the historical background, the philosophical basis and the methodology of some of the foremost alternative healing methods available to our society.
+IH320 Integrative Healing Methods 3 creditsProvides the foundation on which students can develop an awareness of the various forms of integrative healing options.
+Students will cover the historical background, the philosophical basis and the methodology of some of the foremost integrative healing methods available to our society.